Visada/visada_py/README.md

 Here's what you can do with the API:

 * Review summarization: extract reasons why reviewers liked or didn't like the entity being reviewed.
-Here's an example of a [review summary](http://api.visada.io/review_sets/552ef4c6db5f093b870180be/visualize) which summaries the reviews of this [suitcase at Amazon](http://www.amazon.com/Rockland-Luggage-Melbourne-Expandable-Turquoise/dp/B00CBT5F44/ref=lp_15743261_1_5?s=apparel&ie=UTF8&qid=1429140644&sr=1-5%27).
+Here's an example of a [review summary](http://api.visada.io/review_sets/552ef4c6db5f093b870180be/visualize) which summarizes the reviews of this [suitcase at Amazon](http://www.amazon.com/Rockland-Luggage-Melbourne-Expandable-Turquoise/dp/B00CBT5F44/ref=lp_15743261_1_5?s=apparel&ie=UTF8&qid=1429140644&sr=1-5%27).
 * Face blemish removal (coming soon)
 * Makeup simulation (coming soon)